 - contracts to be novated on existing equipment; and

-- price of existing fleet of equipment, software, and infrastructure to be purchased.
+- price of existing fleet of equipment, software, and infrastructure to be procured.

-Buyers to obtain internal financial approval for purchase of service.
+Buyers to obtain internal financial approval for procurement.

 Buyers to complete Purchase Order Form (111 KB).